UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 - [Bianca's design](../cluster_guides/biancas_design.md):
   helps understand why the procedure described here is needed.
-- [Prerequisites](#prerequisites-for-using-bianca) describes what is needed before one can login to Bianca
+- [Prerequisites](#prerequisites-for-using-bianca) describes what is needed before one can access Bianca
-- [The two Bianca environments](#the-two-bianca-environments) shows the two ways to use Bianca
+- [The two Bianca environments](#the-two-bianca-environments) shows the two ways to access Bianca
 - [Get within the university networks](#get-within-the-university-networks) shows how *to be allowed to* access Bianca
-- [Get inside the Bianca environment](#get-inside-the-bianca-environment) show how to get inside the Bianca environments:
+- [Get inside the Bianca environment](#get-inside-the-bianca-environment) show how access the two Bianca environments:
     - [Login to the Bianca remote desktop environment](#login-to-the-bianca-remote-desktop-environment)
     - [Login to the Bianca console environment](#login-to-the-bianca-console-environment)